Cyber-Typhoon/Secure_Arch_Install_Oculink_eGPU/README.md

     - swapon -s  # Should show /mnt/swap/swapfile
     - cat /mnt/etc/fstab

-  - Edit with nano /mnt/etc/fstab #offset=$(cat /mnt/etc/swap_offset) in fstab comment: When you write Edit with nano /mnt/etc/fstab, the lines below it are instructions for what to put into the file, not commands to run.
+  - Edit with nano /mnt/etc/fstab: When you write Edit with nano /mnt/etc/fstab, the lines below it are instructions for what to put into the file, not commands to run.
 So, $(cat /mnt/etc/swap_offset) needs to be the actual number, which is obtained in step 4e.
       - Review existing entries (for `/`, `/boot`, `/home`, etc.) and adjust mount options for BTRFS subvolumes (e.g., `compress=zstd:3`, `ssd`, `nodatacow`, `noatime`).
       - Adjust ESP mount options:
       - For the Arch ESP (`/boot`), find the line added by `genfstab` and ensure `umask=0077` is present.
 It will look something like: `UUID=<ARCH_ESP_UUID_VALUE> /boot vfat defaults 0 2`.
 Change `defaults` to `umask=0077`: